 Buy More Efficient Equipment

 In case your water heater is approaching the end of its life span, think about replacing it with an ENERGY STAR-rated model.
-A tankless water heater is another option.
-This upgrade can save up to 34% on your water heating bills by producing hot water on demand and getting rid of standby heat loss.
+A tankless water heater is one such option.
+This upgrade can save as much as 34% on your water heating bills by producing hot water on demand and eliminating standby heat loss.
 Save even more by replacing your hot water appliances with high-efficiency models, including your dishwasher and washing machine.

 Schedule Water Heater Services with an Expert

-Winnipeg Supply Service Experts is your source for reliable, affordable water heater services in North America.
+Service Experts Heating, Air Conditioning & Plumbing is your source for dependable, affordable water heater services in North America.
 Our highly trained technicians can fulfill any water heater repair or replacement request that comes our way.
-We work with top products from today’s best brands, including traditional tanks as well as tankless models, to suit your needs while staying in your budget.
-To get the full details, please contact your local Winnipeg Supply Service Experts office today.
+We work with top products from today’s best brands, including conventional tanks as well as tankless models, to suit your needs while staying within budget.
+To get the full details, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.